Our Patron Saint

 • Her Chastity

-• Her Obedience
+• Her Obedience to the Lord

-Saint Kateri is venerated for her heroic faith, virtue, and love of Jesus, in the face of adversity and rejection.
+Precious (Kaiatanoron) Saint Kateri is venerated for her heroic faith, virtue, and love of Jesus, in the face of adversity and rejection.

-Saint Kateri, pray for us. ❤️
+Saint Kateri, please pray for us. ❤️

 Credit: Erin Green